FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 constant across trials.

-When comparing different offered loads, the average loss per second is assumed to increase, but the (deterministic) function from offered load into average loss rate is otherwise unknown.
-This is called "loss function".
+When comparing different offered loads, the average loss per second is assumed to increase, but the (presumably deterministic) function from offered load into average loss rate is otherwise unknown.
+This is called "loss rate function".

-Given a target loss ratio (configurable), there is an unknown offered load when the average is exactly that.
+Given a target loss ratio (configurable), there is an unknown offered load when the average gives exactly that.
 We call that the "critical load".
 If critical load seems higher than maximum offerable load, we should use the maximum offerable load to make search output more conservative.

+"Critical region" is the rate area clode to critical load, where single measurement is not likely to distinguish whether the critical load is higher or lower than the current offered load.
+In typical case, rates below critical reagion form "zero loss region", and rates above form "high loss region".

-Side note: `Binomial distribution`_ is a better fit compared to Poisson distribution (acknowledging that the number of packets lost cannot be higher than the number of packets offered), but the difference tends to be relevant in loads far above the critical region, so using Poisson distribution helps the algorithm focus on critical region better.
+Side note: `Binomial distribution`_ is a better fit compared to Poisson distribution (acknowledging that the number of packets lost cannot be higher than the number of packets offered), but the difference tends to be relevant only in high loss region.
+Using Poisson distribution lowers the impact of measurements in high loss region, thus helping the algorithm to focus on critical region better.

-Of course, there are great many increasing functions (as candidates for loss function).
+Of course, there are great many increasing functions (as candidates for loss rate function).
 The offered load has to be chosen for each trial, and the computed posterior distribution of critical load changes with each trial result.

 To make the space of possible functions more tractable, some other simplifying assumptions are needed.
-As the algorithm will be examining (also) loads close to the critical load, linear approximation to the loss function in the critical region is important.
+As the algorithm will be examining (also) loads very close to the critical rate, linear approximation to the loss rate function around the critical rate is important.
 But as the search algorithm needs to evaluate the function also far away from the critical region, the approximate function has to be well-behaved for every positive offered load, specifically it cannot predict non-positive packet loss rate.

-Within this document, "fitting function" is the name for such a well-behaved function, which approximates the unknown loss function in the critical region.
+Within this document, "fitting function" is the name for such a well-behaved function, which approximates the unknown loss rate function in the critical region.

 Results from trials far from the critical region are likely to affect the critical rate estimate negatively, as the fitting function does not need to be a good approximation there.
+This is true mainly for high loss region, as in zero loss region even badly behaved fitting function predicts loss count to be "almost zero", so seeing a measurement confirming the loss has been zero indeed has small impact.

 Discarding some results, or "suppressing" their impact with ad-hoc methods (other than using Poisson distribution instead of binomial) is not used, as such methods tend to make the overall search unstable.
 We rely on most of measurements being done (eventually) within the critical region, and overweighting far-off measurements (eventually) for well-behaved fitting functions.